 Note: It can be particularly useful, while writing and revising these essays, to work with the faculty members working in the Center for Writing, Learning, and Teaching, and professors you have asked to write letters for you, or who have been asked by the Fellowships office to assist you.

 Much more important than you might think!
 Some committees will disqualify your application if it is illegible after being photocopied, and some even care where you put the staple!

 Note: It is important for you to cultivate associations with professors outside the classroom.

 For select applications, yes, there are.
-The Fellowships Director will assist you in preparation for both on-campus and off-campus interviews.
+The Associate Director of Fellowships will assist you in preparation for both on-campus and off-campus interviews.